motazsaad/ai-csci4304/expert-system/ReadMe.md

 Facts
 -----

-`Facts` are the basic unit of information of PyKnow.
+`Facts` are the basic unit of information of Experta.
 They are used by the system to reason about the problem.

 Let's enumerate some facts about `Facts`, so... metafacts ;)